Srebrenica: Fate of Bosnian Muslim villages

 In 1992, Bosniak villages around Srebrenica were under constant attacks by Serb forces.
 The Bosnian Institute in the United Kingdom has published a list of 296 villages destroyed by Serb forces around Srebrenica three years before the genocide and in the first three months of war (April–June 1992):

 More than three years before the 1995 Srebrenica genocide, Bosnian Serb nationalists – with the logistical, moral and financial support of Serbia and the Yugoslav People's Army (JNA) – destroyed 296 predominantly Bosniak (Bosnian Muslim) villages in the region around Srebrenica, forcibly uprooting some 70,000 Bosniaks from their homes and systematically massacring at least 3,166 Bosniaks (documented deaths) including many women, children and the elderly.

 According to the Naser Orić trial judgement:

 "Between April 1992 and March 1993, Srebrenica town and the villages in the area held by Bosnian Muslims were constantly subjected to Serb military assaults, including artillery attacks, sniper fire, as well as occasional bombing from aircraft.
 Each onslaught followed a similar pattern.
 Serb soldiers and paramilitaries surrounded a Bosnian Muslim village or hamlet, called upon the population to surrender their weapons, and then began with indiscriminate shelling and shooting.
 In most cases, they then entered the village or hamlet, expelled or killed the population, who offered no significant resistance and destroyed their homes.
 During this period, Srebrenica was subjected to indiscriminate shelling from all directions on a daily basis.
 Potočari in particular was a daily target for Serb artillery and infantry because it was a sensitive point in the defence line around Srebrenica.
 Other Bosnian Muslim settlements were routinely attacked as well.
 All this resulted in a great number of refugees and casualties."

 Post-war period

 The town has a religious makeup of roughly half Muslim and half Orthodox.
 Most of the town's 23 mosques that were destroyed were reconstructed with donations and aid, also from abroad.

 Unemployment rates are high since the economy was destroyed and reconstruction progresses slowly, as in many parts of the country.
-There are plans to revive the mineral water and spa business again.
+There have been plans to revive the mineral water and spa business again.
 The reconstruction of the Banja Guber was scheduled for 2019 but experienced delays.